larsoyd/ArchLinuxTutorials/extra/tutorials/secureboot.md

 manage-bde -status C:
 ```

-If protection is enabled, make sure you possess the 48-digit BitLocker recovery password:
+If protection is not enabled, you can scroll down and start the tutorial.
+If it *is* enabled, make sure you possess the 48-digit BitLocker recovery password:

 ```bat
 manage-bde -protectors -get C: